Are you feeling overwhelmed trying to create your brand in Canva

 From a Blank Slate to a Complete Brand

 Sometimes, clients don’t know exactly what they want—just how they want their brand to feel.
-Courage Rising Wellness is a great example of this.
+Courage Rising Wellness is a great example of this, where our process helped them create your brand vision rooted in emotion, clarity, and purpose.

 Dani, the founder, knew she wanted to convey a sense of “Rising” but wasn’t sure how to capture that visually.
 I played with both sunrise and moonrise ideas, ultimately presenting her with 12 different one-color concepts.